 Right-click on the file or folder, and choose to Export.
 You will be prompted where to save the file.
 It may take time to copy depending on the file size.
 The system will prompt if you plan to overwrite if the file already exists.

-That said, I have noticed that some files give an error when you try to copy.
+That said, I have noticed that some files give an error when you try to copy them.
 It could be because there were already locked or are not allowed to copy when the restore point was created.

 Using this tool, you can also launch System Restore using its Menu > File > Configure System protection menu.
 It helps to quickly create one if you don’t have any.